Symbolic Mathematical Computation 1965--1975: The emergence of a discipline: Abstract

 \section{Abstract}

-The 2025 ISSAC conference in Guanajuato, Mexico, marks the 50th event in this significant series, making it an ideal moment to reflect on the field's history.
-This paper reviews the formative years of symbolic computation up to 1975, fifty years ago.

-By revisiting a period unfamiliar to most current participants, this survey aims to shed light on once-pressing issues that are now largely resolved and to highlight how some of today’s challenges were recognized earlier than expected.
+Today, symbolic mathematical computation is taken for granted as part of the scientific infrastructure, but it has not always been so.
+This paper provides a historical survey of the discipline’s formative decade, 1965--1975, viewed from a 50 year perspective.
+This span of years saw the evolution from a few specialized programs with naive algorithms to integrated systems with substantial capabilities.
+We highlight some of the important early figures in the field and the innovations upon which the current generation of systems and algorithms are built.
+By revisiting a period unfamiliar to most current readers, this survey aims to shed light on once-pressing issues that are now largely resolved and to highlight how some of today’s challenges were recognized earlier than expected.